Sima Nan: As a political commentator

 The Wall Street Journal describes Sima as "one of China's most divisive advocates of neo-Maoist ideology", whereas Reuters characterized him as "Communist Party defender".
 Sima has been described as a Chinese New Left, and is among the best-known advocates of ousted political leader Bo Xilai's "Chongqing Model".
-Online, Chinese netizens consider him an "anti-America warrior", as a typical entry on Sima's microblog reads: “America is the enemy of all the people in the world...
+Online, Chinese netizens consider him an "anti-America warrior", as a typical entry on Sima's microblog reads: "America is the enemy of all the people in the world...
 It’s like a giant tumor.
 Its military bases are all around the world.
 All wars after World War II were instigated, engineered or started by America...”

-In 2011, Sima was invited by the North Korean government to attend the 100th Anniversary of Kim Il-sung's birth.
+In 2011, Sima was invited by the Workers' Party of Korea to attend the 100th Anniversary of Kim Il Sung's birth.
 After viewing the military parade, Sima enthused: " Not only should North Koreans love Kim Jong Un, people from every nation should love their leaders."

 Bo's top lieutenant, Wang Lijun, was an admirer of Sima.
 In June 2011, Wang invited Sima to give a lecture on "ideological media voice" to 1800 policemen in Chongqing.
 During their meeting, Wang claimed he read Sima's writings "everyday".

-During the Xi Jinping Administration, Sima's radical views place him the mainstream of Chinese politics.
+During the general secretaryship of Xi Jinping, Sima's radical views have become part of the mainstream of Chinese politics.

-His Weibo channel spread the notion that Jews colluded with the Japanese to establish a Jewish homeland on Chinese territory during the Second Sino-Japanese War.
+Known for espousing antisemitic tropes, Sima's Weibo channel spread the notion that Jews colluded with the Empire of Japan to establish a Jewish homeland in mainland China during the Second Sino-Japanese War in what has been termed the Fugu Plan.